jimhigson/oboe.js/README.md

 # Pattern matching

-Oboe's pattern matching recognises these special tokens:
+Oboe's pattern matching is a subset of [JSONPath](http://goessner.net/articles/JsonPath) and closely resembles the normal syntax for descending into sub-objects parsed from Json.

-`//` root json object
+`$` root json object
-`/`  path separator
+`.`  path separator
-`*`  any named node in the path
+`*`  any named element
-`**` any number of intermediate nodes (non-greedy)
+`..` any number of intermediate nodes (non-greedy)

+It is possible that the rest of JSONPath could be added later.

 ## Some Example patterns:

 ```
-//foods/colour           // the colours of the foods
+$.foods.colour           // the colours of the foods
 **/person/emails/1       // the first element in the email array for each person
-**/person                // all people in the json
+person                   // all people in the json
-**/person/friends/*/name // detecting links in social network
+person.friends.*.name    // detecting links in social network
-**/person/**/email       // email anywhere as descendent of a person object
+person/**/email          // email anywhere as descendent of a person object
-//                       // the root object (once the whole document is ready, like JSON.parse())
 *                        // every object, string, number etc in the json!
+$                        // the root object (fired when the whole json is available, like JSON.parse())
 ```

 Internally the patterns are converted into regular expressions

-## Use as a stream in node.js

-**Clarinet** supports use as a node stream.
-This hasn't been implemented in Oboe but it should be quite easy to do.

 ## Getting the most from oboe